alsalmiw/RPN-Calculator/README.md

 - Navigate to the project directory: `cd rpn-calc`
 - Run the tests: `npm run test`
 - The test suite is implemented using Jest, a popular testing framework for JavaScript and TypeScript.
 The tests cover various scenarios and edge cases to ensure the calculator works correctly and prevent regressions.

+-- notes:
+update to float
+check for errors and testing